michaelburns/LaunchPad/README.md

 PowerShell Web Portal

+Currently using ASP.NET 5 Beta 8

 The project is not ready for production environments and should be used for testing only.

-Currently moving project to ASP.NET 5 RC1

 To get started just clone the repository to Visual Studio and use "dnu restore" in the Package Manager Console.